Special Screening of the feature film “She Said,” and conversation with Jodi Kantor and Megan Twohey

 Meet the reporters behind the groundbreaking expose and watch the feature film, “She Said,” based on their book of the same name.
 The conversation with Kantor and Twohey will follow the movie screening.

-About the Jodi Kantor and Megan Twohey
+About Jodi Kantor and Megan Twohey

 Jodi Kantor is a prize-winning investigative reporter and best-selling author whose work has revealed hidden truths about power, gender, technology, politics and culture.